AaronPlave/common-mapping-client/docs/walkthrough/adding-hurricane-track-vector-layer/finding-the-data/modifying-layer-configurations.md

 # Modifying Layer Configurations - Part 2

-As we saw in \[Modifying layer configurations\]\(INSERT LINK HERE\) for WMTS Image layers, all non-default layer configurations primarily reside in `layers.json` .
+As we saw in [Modifying layer configurations](../../adding-map-layers/adding-layer-configurations.md) for WMTS Image layers, all non-default layer configurations primarily reside in `layers.json` .
 So let's go ahead and add a new layer entry for this storm track.

 In `layers.json` , add the following entry: